Learning-and-Intelligent-Systems/kitchen-worlds/README.md

 ## Examples

-The kitchen scenes in the format of  `.lisdf` are in path `models/asset/`.
+The kitchen scenes are in path `asset/scenes/`.

 To test parsing of LISDF files, run